Welcome to OnScale!

 If you're going to be running more complex simulations, you'll need more core-hours and so will need one of our other accounts.
 For more information, see Pricing.

-Once you've downloaded and installed OnScale and opened it up, you'll be asked to select a tool:
+Once you've downloaded and installed OnScale and opened it up, you'll be asked to select a workspace:

-Let's quickly go over what each tool is for.
+Let's quickly go over what you can do in each workspace.

 Designer is our graphical user interface for creating finite element models.

-With Designer, you can create a geometry from scratch using primitives.
+In Designer, you can create a geometry from scratch using 2D and 3D "primitives" (shapes).

 Alternatively, you can import a geometry that you've created in a Computer Aided Design (CAD) package.